jdtward/jdtward.github.io/content/_index.md

         filename: welcome.jpg
       text: |

 We are a clinician–scientist team advancing how prostate and genitourinary (GU) cancers are detected, risk-stratified, and treated.
 Led by **Jonathan D. Tward, MD, PhD, FASTRO**—Professor of Radiation Oncology at the University of Utah and Huntsman Cancer Institute—our lab bridges AI, image-guided radiotherapy, and prospective clinical trials to deliver care that is both **more effective and less toxic**.

+## What we work on
+- **AI-enhanced risk stratification.** We helped pioneer **multimodal deep-learning models** that integrate digital pathology with clinical features to outperform conventional systems and define actionable thresholds within phase III NRG Oncology trials.

   - block: collection
     content: